 - Which users, groups, and owners should be assigned to the application?

 - Are there other identity providers that support the application?

-- Will it be helpful to automate the provisioning of user identities and roles?
+- Is it helpful to automate the provisioning of user identities and roles?

 Access and consent

 You can manage user consent settings to choose whether users can allow an application or service to access user profiles and organizational data.
 When applications are granted access, users can sign in to applications integrated with Microsoft Entra ID, and the application can access your organization's data to deliver rich data-driven experiences.

 In situations where users are unable to consent to the permissions an application is requesting, consider configuring the admin consent workflow.
 The workflow allows users to provide a justification and request an administrator's review and approval of an application.
 To learn how to configure admin consent workflow in your Microsoft Entra tenant, see Configure admin consent workflow.

 As an administrator, you can grant tenant-wide admin consent to an application.
 Tenant-wide admin consent is necessary when an application requires permissions that regular users aren't allowed to grant.
 Granting tenant-wide admin consent also allows organizations to implement their own review processes.
 Always carefully review the permissions the application is requesting before granting consent.
 When an application is granted tenant-wide admin consent, all users are able to sign into the application unless you configure it to require user assignment.